Running WRF¶

 Spectral Nudging¶

-Set the following namelist.input parameters to use this option.
-Note that max_dom indicates a value should be set for each domain:
+Set the following namelist.input parameters to use this option. max_dom indicates a value should be applied for each domain:

 grid_fdda=2 |